19 of the Best Summer Jobs for Teachers

 Start A Freelance Business

 First up on our list would have to be taking on work as a freelancer.
-There are multiple freelance jobs you could consider but working as a freelancer writer would probably be what is best suited to you as a teacher.
+There are multiple freelance jobs you could consider but working as a freelance writer would probably be what is best suited to you as a teacher.

 If you would like to dive into the world of freelance writing (or freelance anything), take a look at my guide on starting a freelance business.